Papilio portraits and kitchen interior photography

-I’m generally not known as an interior photographer but like most photographic genres I’ve probably at some point done it but just don’t advertise or claim to specialise in it.
+I’m generally not known as an interior photographer or for doing kitchen photography but like most photographic genres I’ve probably at some point done it but just don’t advertise or claim to specialise in it.

-In the case of Interior Design company Papilo they contacted me as they required some tricky interiors capturing and knew with my post production knowledge I could possibly help capture what they required.
+In the case of Interior Design company Papilo they contacted me as they required some tricky interiors photographing and knew with my image retouching services and knowledge I could possibly help capture what they required.

 Steve & Matt Papilo’s directors also explained they needed some corporate portraits that also would showcase their interior design style at the same time.

-The idea for the portraits where pretty much dictated by the location so we finalised everything on the day of the shoot.
+The idea for the portraits was pretty much dictated by the location so we finalised everything on the day of the shoot.

-I decided once I had seen the interior that the approach should be a composite image to allow for maximum flexability.
+I decided once I had seen the interior that the approach should be a composite image to allow for maximum flexibility.

 The shoot went without any issues and so with time to spare decided on another alternative both shown below.